Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 Staff and students need to be aware though; hackers will use this ‘back to school’ momentum and will likely be impersonating trusted universities in phishing attacks to try and steal intellectual property as well as students’ valuable personal and financial information.

-In fact, Tessian’s researchers reveal that 40% of the top 20 US universities are not using Domain-based Message Authentication, Reporting & Conformance (DMARC) records.
-And while the other universities we analysed have published a DMARC record, the DMARC policies had not been set up to ‘quarantine’ or ‘reject’ any emails from unauthorized senders using its domains.
+And while the other universities we analyzed have published a DMARC record, the DMARC policies had not been set up to ‘quarantine’ or ‘reject’ any emails from unauthorized senders using its domains.
+Just 10% of the top 20 UK universities had DMARC set to the strictest settings to prevent domain abuse.

 Without DMARC records in place, or without having DMARC policies set at the strictest settings, hackers can easily impersonate a university’s email domain in phishing campaigns, convincing their targets that they are opening a legitimate email from a fellow student, professor or administrator at their university.